 5 PM, Long Beach City Hall

-The Long Beach City Council is considering two appeals to the approved Pier B EIR.
-FuturePorts encourages members to attend and speak on behalf of the project.
+The Long Beach City Council considered two appeals to the approved Pier B EIR.
+FuturePorts members attended and spoke on behalf of the project.
+The Council unanimously rejected the appeals.
+We will keep you updated on future action regarding this project.